Aishwarya1223/Real-time-credit-card-fraud-detection-system/README.md

 - Dead Letter Queue (SQS) is configured to catch failed event processing.
 - ![evantbridge](assets/Screenshots/event_bridge1.png)

-4. Lambda Trigger & File Check
+4. Lambda Trigger & File Check & Kinesis

 - The triggered Lambda:
   - Validates if the uploaded file is a .csv.